-Uttarakhand was formed on 9 November, 2000 by joining several districts from the Northwestern part of Uttar Pradesh and a portion of the Himalayan Mountain range.
-This year 19th Uttarakhand Foundation Day is going to celebrate.
+Uttarakhand Foundation Day 2022: Uttarakhand was formed on 9 November 2000 by joining several districts from the Northwestern part of Uttar Pradesh and a portion of the Himalayan Mountain range.
+This year 22nd Uttarakhand Foundation Day is going to celebrate.
 In 2007, the name of the state was formally altered from Uttaranchal to Uttarakhand.

 Uttarakhand is rich in natural resources including glaciers, rivers, dense forests, and snow-clad mountain peaks.
-The four most sacred and revered Hindu temples of Badrinath, Kedarnath, Gangotri and Yamnotri also known as Char-dhams are situated in Uttarakhand and so, is known as 'Land of the Gods'.
+The four most sacred and revered Hindu temples of Badrinath, Kedarnath, Gangotri, and Yamnotri also known as Char-dams are situated in Uttarakhand and so, are known as the 'Land of the Gods.
 The capital of the state is Dehradun and the High Court is situated in the Nainital.

 Uttarakhand Foundation Day: Celebrations